galtproject/galtproject-docs/docs/applications/new-property.md

 #### PENDING (5)

 The application work in progress.
-Any oracle could lock his role in order to work on it.
+Any oracle can lock his role in order to work on it.

 Previous statuses: